cornishcoder1/The-Green-Lorry/README.md

 **Heading and Introduction**

-The heading and introductory text clearly explain what the page is, and what service is being quoted for.
+The heading and introductory text clearly explain to the user what the page is, and what service is being quoted for.

 ![Screenshot of heading and introductory text](./assets/screenshots/header_and_introduction.png)